-This article addresses when a parent is responsible for the tortious acts of their minor child.
+Is a parent responsible for the tortious acts of their minor child?
 Generally, a parent does not have any liability for a tort committed by their child.
 However, there a few limited exceptions.

 Parental Liability for a Minor’s Driving in California